TommyWabg/Switch2Connect/README.md

   * Pressing this mapped button during gameplay will execute the action defined by the current DJG Control Mode and DJG Activation settings.
 * **DJG Control Modes:** Three modes to dictate how the mapped DJG trigger button behaves during gameplay.
   * **Single Side Toggle:** Toggle the gyro tracking of a single Joy-con on or off independently.
   * **Switch Dominant Side:** Swap the Dominant and Sub roles between the Left and Right Joy-cons.
-Both sides are forced active upon switching.
+Both sides are forced to be active upon switching.
   * **Switch Gyro Side:** Turn off the current gyro and activate the opposite Joy-con's gyro exclusively.
 The Dominant Side setting syncs automatically.
 * **DJG Activation Types:** Trigger behavior options to support different input styles.
   * **Toggle:** Switch the DJG state once per button press.